Vettikkavala: Vettikkavala Sree Mahadevar temple

-Vettikkavala Sree Mahadevar temple is one of the largest and most famous Shiva-Vishnu temples in Kerala region.
-Early forms of idol worship beneath a Vetti tree suggest an origin to the name of the village.
-According to local historians, this tree was roughly situated near the present-day government school.
-Based on available records, in around the 17th or 18th century, a temple was constructed near the tree by the queen of Elayadath Swaroopam.
+Vettikkavala Sree Mahadevar temple is one of the largest and most famous Shiva-Vishnu temples in Kerala.
+As per oral history there was an idol worship carried out beneath a vetti tree near the present day temple in olden times.
+The available records suggests that in around the 17th or 18th century, a temple was constructed near the tree by the queen of Elayadath Swaroopam.
 The Elayadath Swaroopam centered at Kottarakkara was brought under Travancore in 1742 by troops of Marthanda Varma as a result of Travancore–Dutch War.
 The temple remained in a dilapidated state for many years after the annexation.
 However, in 1900 (Malayalam era 1176), and under the insistence of palace manager Sankaran Thampi the king of Travancore, Moolam Thirunal renovated the temple into its current structure.

 The Travancore Devaswom Board made a major investment in restoring the temple.
 In 1996, another round of maintenance was undertaken.
 During this work, a portion of kulikadavu around the temple pond was inadvertently damaged.

 On the southern side of the temple lies a palace constructed by Travancore kings during the reign of Moolam Thirunal.
 This palace was designed for kings and royal family members who were visiting the adjacent temple.
 Presently, weather and encroaching vegetation are leading the temple into further ruin.